juji-io/datalevin/native/README.md

 image build time, our class initialization code extracts native libraries from the `org.clojars.huahaiy/datalevin-native` jar and put them in the GraalVM's default `CLibraryPath` for the platform (e.g. `${GRAALVM_HOME}/lib/svm/clibraries/linux-amd64/`).
-The files will be deleted on JVM exit.
+The files will be deleted upon build completion.

 If you are uncomfortable with writing to the default location or lack the write permission for that directory, you can set an environment variable